Access Control

 Daily Message Limits

-Custom limits override both the standard and Bankr Club defaults.
+Custom limits override both the Max Mode and Bankr Club defaults.

 The limit uses a rolling 24-hour window from the time of first usage — it does not reset at midnight.